Adapt Herbal Tincture

 - We use organic, gluten free alcohol from Oregon, and spring water from Opal Springs, Oregon for all of our tinctures

-- Works to soothe nervous tension and revive nervous system.
+- Crafted to soothe nervous tension and revive nervous system.

-- Can assist with anxiety and lack of energy.
-Over time will lower stress.
+- Can assist with anxiety and lack of energy, particularly when used for several days.

 - Adaptogenic herbs help the mind and body rise to the occasion when faced with stress and anxiety, and not be overwhelmed.